BaariqAzhar/api-pastebin-clone/README.md

-# BE Etfax Test: Pastebin Clone API 📝
+# BE Pastebin Clone API 📝

 #### Backend application to produce RESTful API for Pastebin like.